Co-employment: Definition, benefits, and risks

 Treatment of independent contractors

-The risk: Handling independent contractors as an internal employee is one of the main issues with co-employment.
+The risk: One of the main issues with co-employment is handling independent contractors as internal employees.
 It’s possible that the independent contractor, the business, and its team get along well at work.

-The company needs to make sure it can establish certain limitations.
+The company needs to establish certain limitations.
 Extreme reliance on independent contractors may cause problems with workflow.

 How to avoid it: Companies should create a training program for their present staff so they can learn how to work with freelancers.
 The in-house staff should also be informed about the appropriate amount of internal information to provide to independent contractors.